-The youth living in slums remain one of the least understood, vulnerable, and most difficult groups to reach even if the few organizations working into these realities have made some improvements in addressing basic needs.
+The youth living in slums remains one of the least understood, vulnerable, and most difficult groups to reach even if the few organizations working into these realities have made some improvements in addressing basic needs.
 But the complexity of those needs, the high number of adolescents – 80% of them unemployed – coupled with the shortage of essential services and incentive for self-care, made the transition to an independent and healthy living difficult to achieve.

 Historically, circus arts’ training has provided a “sanctuary” in which neglected groups are celebrated for their gifts.
 The artistry, thrill, and wonder inherent in circus arts have a particular power to inspire youth for whom other artistic, athletic, sectarian or therapeutic interventions have failed to engage.

 A move from unemployment situation to independence requires lots of work, being an informed individual, self-care, ethical development, accountability, everyday discipline and a dose of luck.
 Aside from luck developing these qualities for the sake of integrating into the mainstream holds little appeal for most youth… instead circus training where is a must to achieve something that seems impossible, clamps a much more fascinating motivation and inspirational model in the quest for a better future.